h4ckyou/h4ckyou.github.io/posts/ctf/snyk25/writeup.md

 - v1[15] = 104
 ```

-We can just throw that in python and print it's byte representation
+We can just throw that in python and print it's bytes representation

 ```python
 import struct